Housing and Sheltering People with Pets

 Prefer to watch/listen instead of read?

 NAEH still has you covered.
-As part of their Emergency Shelter Learning series, they produced a webinar on increasing pet-friendliness of shelter and services.
+As part of their Emergency Shelter Learning series, they produced a webinar on increasing the pet-friendliness of shelters and services.

 Need help building the will to keep people and pets together?